giordano/Cuba.jl/README.md

   subdivision)

-For more details on the algorithms see the manual included in Cuba library and available at in `deps/cuba-shared-object/cuba.pdf` after successful installation of `Cuba.jl`.
+For more details on the algorithms see the manual included in Cuba library and available in `deps/cuba-shared-object/cuba.pdf` after successful installation of `Cuba.jl`.

-**Note:** This package works on the same operating systems for which the Cuba library is available, i.e. GNU/Linux and OS X systems.
+**Note:** This package has been tested only on GNU/Linux and OS X systems.
+Trying to install on Windows will likely fail, please report if you manage to install on this system.

 Installation
 ------------